 A 66kV subsea cable core has a cross-sectional area of between 150mm2 (14mm diameter) and 800mm2 with 13mm of insulation.

 A 220kV subsea cable core has a cross-sectional area of between 800mm2 (32mm diameter) and 1600mm2 with 23mm of insulation.

 A 320kV DC cable core has a cross-sectional area of between 1,000mm2 (40mm diameter) and 2500mm2 with 25mm of insulation.

-The conductor screen is a semiconducting tape that surrounds the conductor and maintains a uniform electric field and minimise electrostatic stresses on the cables.
+The conductor screen is a semiconducting tape that surrounds the conductor, maintains a uniform electric field and minimises electrostatic stresses on the cables.

 For offshore wind, XLPE cables are typically preferred to paper-insulated cables.
 XLPE cables are typically cheaper and lighter but are not currently available at as high a voltage as paper-insulated cables, which means that international interconnectors often still use paper-insulated cables.
 This is expected to change with market demand and developments in cable design.